 It is important for everyone to understand all the treatment options available so that they can find what works best for them.
 For instance, some people will only improve with the use of medication, but others will need to use medications and psychotherapy

 in order to truly recover from their mental health condition or illness.

 You should work with your psychiatrist and doctor to determine the best treatments for your symptoms and share how you can see the best improvement in your wellbeing.

 How Mental Health Professionals Can Help

-Dr. Lee studied medicine at the top national institutions in the United States, including Harvard Medical School, Georgetown University, the University of Connecticut, and the University of Michigan.
+Dr. Lee studied, from undergraduate studies throughout residency, including medicine, at some of the top national institutions in the United States, including Harvard Medical School, Georgetown University, the University of Connecticut, Drexel University College of Medicine, and the University of Michigan.
 He provides compassionate and expert care for a very wide range of medical conditions as a tele psychiatrist.

 After an initial consultation that allows Dr. Lee to ascertain your medical history, he can begin to treat your mental health conditions and provide guidance and knowledgeable treatment.